SystemsApproach/7E/introduction.rst

 intuition about the design decisions that eventually won the day.
 That is the goal of this book.

-The path from conception to today’s reality is not a straight line, nor is today’s Internet the end of the process.
+It's also important to keep in mind that path from conception to today’s reality is not a straight line, nor is today’s Internet the end of the process.
 There have been many false starts and stop-gap solutions, followed by years of iterative improvement.
 This evolution culminates in today’s artifacts (a combination of hardware and software components), which we describe in detail, keeping in mind that those too will likely change over time.

 .. include:: introduction/requirements.rst
 .. include:: introduction/architecture.rst